Raccffy/Anvilord/README.md

                         supported for Minecraft 1.15.1+ only.
   -c {1,2,3,4,5,6,7,8,9}, --compression-level {1,2,3,4,5,6,7,8,9}
                         Set compression level for reference tools.
 Default: 9.
-  -z, --zopfli-chunk    Use Zopfli to compress Minecraft chunks.
+  --zopfli-chunk        Use Zopfli to compress Minecraft chunks.
 Brutally slower, but more
                         effective.
+  --zopfli-gzip         Use Zopfli to compress GZip data.
   --zopfli-output       Use Zopfli to compress ZIP output.
   --zopfli-iterations ZOPFLI_ITERATIONS
                         Set Zopfli iteration count.
 Default: 15.